understanding the importance of nerve protection

 axons: red | myelin: green

 With proper nerve protection, healthy, normal axons can remain undisturbed after injury to the surrounding tissue.
-As shown in the left image above, the red staining represents the axons present in a healthy, normal nerve.
+As shown in the left image above from a preclinical study, the red staining represents the axons present in a healthy, normal nerve.
 Conversely, the image on the right represents a nerve that was sitting in an injured muscle bed and wasn’t protected.
-It shows little to no visible red staining because those axons have been damaged and aren’t there.4
+It shows little to no visible red staining because those axons have been damaged and aren’t there.2

 When nerves are properly protected, less collagen buildup occurs.
-Collagen presence is often indicative of scarring.4
+Collagen presence is often indicative of scarring.2

 healthy epineurium and fascicles